scylladb/scylladb/docs/architecture/compaction/compaction-strategies.rst

 Time-window Compaction Strategy (TWCS)
 ======================================

-Time-window compaction strategy was introduced in Cassandra 3.0.8 for time-series data as a replacement for `Date-tiered Compaction Strategy (DTCS)`_.
 Time-Window Compaction Strategy compacts SSTables within each time window using `Size-tiered Compaction Strategy (STCS)`_.
 SSTables from different time windows are never compacted together.
 You set the :ref:`TimeWindowCompactionStrategy <time-window-compactionstrategy-twcs>` parameters when you create a table using a CQL command.